 Overseas Study Program Development INT-03

-University units, administrators, and faculty members proposing any type of program through which an IU student would study abroad.
+All university units, administrators, faculty and staff members proposing any type of program through which an IU student or pre-college student would study abroad.

 Policy StatementBefore recruiting, advertising or scheduling events for an Overseas Study Program, approval must be obtained from the Overseas Study Advisory Council (OSAC) through a process administered by the Office of Overseas Study.

 Reason for PolicyBy requiring programs to be vetted and approved by OSAC, this policy seeks to safeguard the health and safety of participants and maintain the academic integrity of IU Overseas Study Programs.
 An Overseas Study Program out of compliance with this policy runs an unacceptable risk that, should a health or safety crisis occur, the IU faculty member or administrator leading the trip will not readily have the institutional resources, information and contacts to appropriately respond to the emergency.

 - The Office of Overseas Study should be contacted for advice and assistance as soon as discussion of an Overseas Study Program begins.(At IUPUI, the Office of International Affairs should be contacted as well.)